NeonG4/assembler/readme.md

 - `INC3` only increments **r3**
 - `DRAW` requires three registers
 - `JMP` and `JZ` are pseudo‑instructions (6 bytes each)
+- It's important to note that the screen is 60x45 pixels, with 256 different colors
 ---